garethjevans/apachedist-resource/README.md

 # apachedist-resource

-a concourse resource to track updates of an apache distribution, e.g. tomcat
+a concourse resource that can track information about an apache dist release